 The first question concerns the coverage dependence of adsorption energies.
 With increasing coverage, attraction between adsorbates rises, thus increasing the adsorption energy.
 This effect can also lead to a steering of subsequent molecules to adsorb close to those already present on the surface [36].
-At higher coverages, the adsorption energy falls again due to steric repulsion experienced in more crowded environments [66].
+At higher coverages, the adsorption energy falls again due to steric repulsion experienced in more crowded environments [63].
 Knowledge of the adsorption energy profile with respect to coverage is important to monitor the deposition progress.

-The second question treated concers unwanted termination reactions of bifunctional molecules which negatively impact growth rates and interface uniformity.
-In a termination reaction, a single molecule reacts twice with the previous layer, effectively decreasing the number of reactive sites by two [69].
+The second question treated concerns unwanted termination reactions of bifunctional molecules which negatively impact growth rates and interface uniformity.
+Thus, identifying means to prevent terminations is of high interest for organic surface functionalization.
+In а termination reaction, a single molecule reacts twice with the previous layer, effectively decreasing the number of reactive sites by two [66].
 After a certain number of deposition cycles no reactive sites remain and growth comes to a halt.
 This problem is primarily observed for molecules carrying two identical functional groups.
 However, those molecules are still preferred for layer-by-layer synthesis since only two steps per growth cycle are required there.
 Furthermore, every additional different functional group in a molecule increases the risk of side reactions.
-Therefore, an approach to increase the selectivity of bifunctional molecules proposed earlier [68] is computationally examined here.
+Therefore, an approach to increase the selectivity of bifunctional molecules proposed earlier [65] is computationally examined here.
 The idea is to increase the steric demand of one functional group by attaching bulky carbon moieties in its vicinity (i.e. linkers 11 and 15 in Figure 12).
 Extending this idea, we present additional functional groups to suppress these termination reactions.